 Hanoi: Automated jQuery tests with QUnit

 About a month ago, we have released adva-cms 0.2.0, the most relevant change was the migration from Prototype to jQuery.
-I always been a loyal Prototype fan, and, until then, I always tested my code with unittest.js, combined with jstest.rb.
+I always been a loyal Prototype fan, and, until then, I always tested my code with `unittest.js`, combined with `jstest.rb`.

 Like other rewrite we needed to rely on a solid test layer, but what I noticed was the lack of a valid automation support for QUnit, the test framework used internally by the jQuery team.
-So, in a couple of days I built what we need, just creating a custom version of jstest.rb and changing a little bit QUnit, in order to communicate with it.
+So, in a couple of days I built what we need, just creating a custom version of jstest.rb

-Now I extracted a the general purpose code for testing other JavaScript projects, the result is Hanoi
+Now I extracted a the general purpose code for testing other JavaScript projects, the result is Hanoi.

 Hanoi needs a working Rake installation and it's capable to test your JavaScript code, collecting the results inside the shell.
 It currently supports assets, and fixtures, and it's pretty easy to use.